Skip to content

 How effective is it?

-Currently, the sawfly is not having an impact on old man’s beard at the sites where it has established.
+It is too early to know what impact this new Serbian population will have on old man’s beard at the sites where it has established.
 However, sawflies can be highly damaging if they can build up large populations.
 For example, the willow sawfly (Nematus oligospilus), an exotic invader, can cause severe damage to willow trees.

 How can I get the most out of it?

-Because the sawfly is only present in low numbers at two sites, it is not feasible to attempt to relocate it to other areas yet.
-We will continue to monitor the release sites to assess the potential for collection and redistribution to new sites if they start to build up large numbers.
+Recent attempts to relocate it from the nursery site in the Waipara District to other areas has just started in 2023.
+We will continue to monitor the new release sites to assess the potential for collection and redistribution to new sites if they start to build up large numbers.

 Downloads